ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

      rsvp: true,
    };
    ```
-2. The AMP Viewer acknowledges the request and responds via `POST`:
+2. The Viewer needs to acknowledge the request and respond via `POST`:

    ```javascript
    {